abishshr/data-vis-app/README.md

 2. Complete the `rect()` function below the `fill()` to create a gradient effect background (rectangles spaced evenly across the x-axis – one rectangle per year).
-All of the values you need are already accessible within this visualisation object – you need to find them!
+All of the values you need are already accessible within this visualization object – you need to find them!
    - Hint: Look at the `mapYearToWidth()` method, the `layout` object, and the `segmentWidth` variable.